UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

 1. When using the recommended endpoints, voters should use the open price of the OHLC period that the timestamp falls in.
 2. The median of these results should be taken
 3. The median from step 2 should be rounded to six decimals to determine the UNIUSD price.
-4. The value of USDUNI will follow the exact same process but undergo one additional step: it will be the result of dividing 1/UNIUSD.
+4. The value of USDUNI will follow the exact same process but undergo one additional step: it will be the result of dividing 1/UNIUSD and rounding to the nearest 18 decimal places (nineteenth decimal place digit >= 5 rounds up and < 5 rounds down).
 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

 <br>

 # Security Considerations
-These are the first identifiers proposed for registration with the DVM which are not based on existing trading pairs.
 Adding these new identifiers by itself poses little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing these identifiers should take care to parameterize the contract appropriately to avoid the loss of funds for synthetic token holders.
 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent.

 $UMA-holders should evaluate the ongoing cost and benefit of supporting price requests for these identifiers and also contemplate de-registering these identifiers if security holes are identified.
 As noted above, $UMA-holders should also consider re-defining this identifier as liquidity in the underlying asset changes, or if added robustness is necessary to prevent market manipulation.